History of Guatemala: Presidency of Jacobo Árbenz Guzman (1951–1954)

-Árbenz was a Christian socialist and governed as a European-style democratic socialist, taking great inspiration from Franklin Delano Roosevelt's New Deal.
+Árbenz was a Christian socialist and governed as a Western European-style social democrat and democratic socialist.
 According to historian Stephen Schlesinger, while Árbenz had a few communists in lower-level positions in his administration, he "was not a dictator, he was not a crypto-communist."
 Nonetheless, some of his policies, particularly his agrarian reforms, were branded "communist" by Guatemala's upper classes and the United Fruit Company.

 Land reform

 Route map of the Great White Fleet of the United Fruit Company, which held a monopoly on freight and passenger maritime transport to and from Puerto Barrios in Guatemala since 1903.

 Prior to Árbenz's election in 1950, a handful of U.S. corporations controlled Guatemala's primary electrical utilities, the nation's only railroad, and the banana industry, which was Guatemala's chief agricultural export.
 By the mid-1940s, Guatemalan banana plantations accounted for more than one-quarter of all of the United Fruit Company's production in Latin America.
 Land reform was the centerpiece of Árbenz's election campaign.
 The revolutionary organizations that had helped put Árbenz in power applied constant pressure on him to fulfill his campaign promises regarding land reform. Árbenz continued Arévalo's reform agenda, and in June 1952, his government enacted an agrarian reform program. Árbenz made land reform his central goal, as only 2% of the population owned 70% of the land.

 On 17 June 1952, Árbenz's administration enacted an agrarian reform law known as Decree 900.
 The law empowered the government to create a network of agrarian councils, which would be in charge of expropriating uncultivated land on estates larger than 672 acre.
 The land was then allocated to individual families.
 Owners of expropriated land were compensated according to the value claimed in May 1952 tax assessments, which they had often dramatically understated to avoid paying taxes.
 The land was paid for in 25-year bonds with a 3% interest rate.
 The program was in effect for 18 months, during which it distributed 1500000 acre to about 100,000 families. Árbenz himself, a landowner through his wife, gave up 1700 acre of his own land in the land reform program.